aunnnn/OFLessons/README.md

 ** Work in progress **

 Clone this repository in /openframworks/apps/
+All samples are tested with the latest OF 0.93 on Windows and OSX

 Getting familiar with drawing and setting up new files and classes.
 ![Image](/Images/1_drawSample.png)